Develop Azure Functions using Visual Studio

 Testing functions

-This section describes how to create a C# function app project in Visual Studio and to run and test with xUnit.
+This section describes how to create a C# in-process model project that you can test with xUnit.

 Testing Azure Functions with C# in Visual Studio